-For UCLA College undergraduate students who have been academically dismissed or who are in violation of the multiple withdrawal policy, standard readmission is required to be readmitted.
+For UCLA College undergraduate students who have been academically dismissed or who are in violation of the multiple withdrawal policy, generally readmission work outside of UCLA is required to show academic stability before returning to UCLA.
 However, many factors contribute to poor academic performance and some circumstances may warrant an exception.
 If you have been dismissed or are in violation of the multiple withdrawal policy and would like to request an exception, you may file an appeal letter to request re-entry.

 Students are strongly encouraged to meet with an academic counselor at their academic advising unit prior to submitting an appeal.